Haschmi/2016-02-17-queens-python-novice/01-numpy.md

 because we used that as a cut-off when we calculated the data, but we get to that later.

-What if we need the maximum inflammation for *all* patients (as in the next diagram on the left), or the average for each day (as in the diagram on the right)?
-As the diagram below shows, we want to perform the operation across an axis:
+What if we need the maximum for all real or all imaginary parts ?

 To support this, most array methods allow us to specify the axis we want to work on.
-If we ask for the average across axis 0 (rows in our 2D example), we get:
+If we ask for the average across axis 0 (columns in our 2D example), we get:

 ~~~ {.python}